mrunmayee3108/Solar-System/README.md

-This is an interactive solar system website made by Mrunmayee Potdar, Mahi Pendkalkar and Ekta Sawant as a part of our physics mini project for F.E.
-Sem-2.

-This website includes:
+Interactive Solar System

+Interactive Solar System is a web-based project that allows users to explore interesting facts about our solar system.
+It includes tools like a weight calculator on different planets, orbital speed data, and distances from the sun.
+This was created as part of our F.E.
+Physics mini-project (Sem-2).

+Features:
-1. Interesting facts about solar system
+* Explore interesting facts about each planet
-2. Weight calculator on various planets
+* Calculate your weight on different planets based on gravity
-3. Information about the orbital speed of various planets
+* View the orbital speed of planets around the sun
-4. Distance of various planets from the sun
+* Check the distance of planets from the sun

-Technologies used:
-1. HTML
-2. CSS
+* Use of animations (css)
+* Simple and responsive design for easy use

+How to run:
+1. Download or clone the repository.
+2. Open the html file in any modern web browser.

+Credits:
+This project was created by:
+* Mrunmayee Potdar
+* Mahi Pendkalkar
+* Ekta Sawant